Benefits of Full Depth Squats

 The main focus should be on your hips, groin, ankle, and hamstrings.
 These are going to be the tightest and lack mobility and strength.

 Lastly, you need to learn core bracing.
-The easiest way to explain this is taking the air into your stomach and not your lungs.
+The easiest way to explain this is taking the air into your stomach and not your chest.
 What’s really happening is your diaphragm being activated to contract your abdominal, oblique, and lower back muscles.

 They tense up and keep your spine safe to maintain a stable position to be safe.
 Breathing into your lungs means your chest tightens up, but core remains soft and doesn’t protect your spine.